 Step 2 – Provide a Project Overview

 The project overview provides a quick summary of what your company does.
-It will quickly address why the company is well-suited to engage in business and deliver the client’s desired goods or services.
+It will address why the company is well-suited to engage in business and deliver the client’s desired goods or services.

 Talk about the service/product details.
-Present any challenges the client may face while they conduct their operations and how you can address them.
+Present any challenges the client may face while they conduct their operations and how you can help address them with your offerings.

 Step 3 – Include an Executive Summary

 Be specific in this section.
-Address the needs of the individual client and be specific.
+Address the needs of the individual client.
 Outline the benefits of your company’s services and products and how they will solve the client’s problems.

 Step 5 – Add Project Details

 A business proposal should include the necessary details of your proposed project.
-This helps the client see how you will address their scope of work and meet their unique goals and objectives.
+This description helps the client see how you will address their scope of work and meet their unique goals and objectives.

 Step 7 – Include the Budget and Financial Details

-Pricing projects is not always fun but essential to a successful business proposal.
+Pricing projects is essential to a successful business proposal.
 You must explore your pricing strategy and understand what you will charge for goods or services.